13 Best Watches for 2026: What Experts Recommend

 Interested in field watches?
 See our complete roundup of the best options across styles, price ranges, and brands.

-10. Best Aviator Watch of 2025: Citizen Eco-Drive Nighthawk BJ7000
+10. Best Aviator Watch: Citizen Eco-Drive Nighthawk BJ7000

 This $300 pilot watch combines solar power with aviation functionality.
 The slide-rule bezel performs actual flight calculations, making it more than decorative.